-Events can be a great way to engage a new audience, hopefully resulting in more prospects and customers.
-Virtual and in-person events can help bring your community of prospects and customers together.
+Whether you are hosting virtual, in-person, or hybrid — Events help bring your community of prospects and customers together.
 Prospects get a chance to hear from your customers, which might move them towards becoming customers themselves.
 Customers may learn new ways to benefit from your products, which could result in additional purchases.